Caesar3142/tensorVLV-dev/README.md

 #4. execute 'touch valve.foam' to prepare the file for post-processing
 #5. execute './cleanResults' to delete the time and processor folders

-Or simply execute 'Allrun' to execute the 'buildMesh', and 'Run' commands.
+Or simply execute './Allrun' to execute the 'buildMesh', and 'Run' commands.

 Documentation:
 v1: October 5th, 2024 = basic internal flow with snappyHexMesh (first release)